 ITC will take into account expected usage rate, mode of acquisition (purchase vs. rental), future use/divestment (e.g. for teaching/research purposes at one or more university) to ensure the greatest possible cost-effectiveness.
-For project undertaken by R&D Centre where the industry sponsorship is less than 50% of the total project cost, if considered necessary, ITC will require the relevant Centre to transfer the equipment whose acquisition cost is HK\$500,000 or above to the Government or another party (e.g. the Hong Kong Science and Technology Parks Corporation) within a period of two years after project completion.
+For project undertaken by R&D Centre where the industry sponsorship is less than 50% of the total project cost, if considered necessary, ITC will require the relevant Centre to transfer the equipment whose acquisition cost is HK\$500,000 or above to the Government or another party (e.g. the Hong Kong Science and Technology Parks Corporation) within a period of two years after project completion or termination of the project agreement.